mfridman/xflag/README.md

 There's a bit more details in the [Allowing flags anywhere on the CLI](https://mfridman.com/blog/2024/allowing-flags-anywhere-on-the-cli/) post.

-TL;DR - there's one annoyance with the stdlib `flag` package, flags must be defined before any positional arguments.
+To summarize, the stdlib `flag` package enforces that flags must be defined before any positional arguments.

 So, this package exposes a single function called `ParseToEnd` which takes a normal `flag.FlagSet`